Whenever you let up before the job is done, critical momentum can be lost and regression may follow.

 This gives teams the tools they need to improve their performance independently.
 It also allows them to work together—along with their management stakeholders—to collaboratively address the larger impediments that they face.

-For the first ART, then, it’s on to the next PI.
+For the first ART, then, it’s onward in their journey of relentless improvement.
 But for the reader, it’s on to the next article in the Implementation Roadmap series: Launch More ARTs in the Value Stream.Next